Totara Official Logo

 Background pattern

-Manual to modern: How Catalyst IT, NZ Police and H.W.
+Manual to modern: How Catalyst IT, a NZ government agency and H.W.
 Richardson Group collaborated on the OJT plugin to transform training

-Catalyst IT specialises in free and open source technologies including Totara TXP.
+Catalyst IT specialises in free and open source technologies including Totara.
 We are experts in implementing and supporting the full range of Totara functions.

 The Challenge